OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4705.md

 # Event ID 4705: A user right was removed.

 ## Description
-Event ID 4705: A user right was removed.
+This event generates every time local user right policy is changed and user right was removed from an account.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|